Fallodon: History

 The name Fallodon, formerly Fallowdon or Falloden, derives from the Old English words of fealu and dūn, meaning a pale brown hill.
 In the 12th century, the name of the place was spelled Falewedune, when there was a chapel there.
 In the subsidy roll or 1296, the name was spelled Faludon.

-In 1851, Fallodon had 122 residents and was referred to as a township.
+In 1851, Fallodon had 122 residents and was referred to as a township in the parish of Embleton.
 The population fell to 105 in 1871 and continued to decline to 49 in 1951.
 Between 1866 and 1955 Fallodon was designated as a civil parish in its own right.
 On the 1st of April 1955, all 1061 acres were transferred to the civil parish of Newton-by-the-Sea.

 Fallodon was held as part of the Alnwick barony by the Lucker family, along with Lucker and South Charlton; Robert de Lucker inherited Fallodon from his brother Simon in 1288.
 In 1323, royal license was given to the representative of Alnwick Abbey to appropriate Fallodon to the use of the abbot and convent.
 By the 16th century, Fallodon was the property of Sir Reginald Carnaby in common with the adjoining townships of Newton-by-the-Sea and Brunton.
 After Sir Reginald's death in 1547, Fallodon was divided between his two daughters, Katherine, who was married to Cuthbert, Lord Ogle, and Mabel, who was married to George Lawson of Usworth.
 In 1581, Fallodon had become the property of William Lawson, son of Robert Lawson of Rock.
 In about 1598, Fallodon was sold with Rock to Sir Ralph Lawson of Brough.

 Fallodon was shortly afterward mortgaged by Sir Ralph to John Salkeld of Hulne Abbey.
 In his will of 1623, John Salkeld left "...the village or hamlet called Fallowden..." to his second son Thomas Salkeld of Rock.
 By his will of 1635, Thomas Salkeld left Fallodon to his younger brother Ralph Salkeld, Mayor of Berwick, in trust of his children.
 By 1663, Ralph Salkeld is entered in the rate book as proprietor of Fallodon.
 Ralph died in 1679 and left the township to his son Samuel, who made significant improvements to Fallodon.
 Samuel Salkeld died in 1699, when Fallodon passed to his son William Salkeld.
 William was a serjeant-at-law and lived partly at Middle Temple, London and partly at Fallodon.
 He sold the estate to Thomas Wood in 1707.
 On the death of Thomas Wood in 1755, the estate became the property of his daughter, Hannah, who was married to Sir Henry Grey of Howick.
 On her death, Fallodon passed to their son General Sir Charles, 1st Earl Grey, then to his second son, General Sir Henry Grey, who died in 1845, when Fallodon descended to his nephew, Sir George Grey, grandson of the first Earl.
 Fallodon then descended to Sir George's grandson, Sir Edward Grey.